 Michael S. asked:

-Garner’s Modern American Usage and the AP Stylebook suggest that moneys is the better spelling, but it’s not nearly as clear when you go look at what publications are actually using.
+Garner’s Modern English Usage and the AP Stylebook both say “moneys” is the better spelling, but it’s not nearly as clear when you go look at what publications are actually using.

 Dictionaries and Style Guide Don’t Match Actual Usage

 It seems as if dictionaries and style guides are lagging actual usage, and I’m not the only person to notice.
 The Cambridge Guide to English Usage also notes that “‘Moneys’ is given preference over ‘monies’ in all dictionaries . . .Yet general usage in the UK and US is clearly in favor of ‘monies.’”